6 Common Nanny Tax Mistakes

 Mistake #2: Not Paying Overtime

 How much does your nanny work?
-Household employees are generally considered “non-exempt,” which means they're entitled to time-and-a-half for all hours over 40 in a 7-day workweek.
+Household employees are generally considered “non-exempt” workers, which means they're entitled to time-and-a-half for all hours over 40 in a 7-day workweek.
 And it doesn't matter whether you consider your employee full-time or part-time.

 But what about if you have a live-in caregiver?
-Most states don't require overtime for live-ins -- though a few states (including California, Maine, Maryland, Massachusetts, Minnesota and New York) have more specific laws.
+Most states don't require overtime for live-ins, but few states (including California, Hawaii, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York and Oregon) have more specific laws.

 Learn more about why nannies get overtime and how to handle it.